|Stepping Stones Montessori Nursery Ltd|

 She does not allow violence in any form.
 She does not punish unacceptable behaviour, she offer prizes or rewards for good work.
 The child derives satisfaction from his or her own achievements.

-Parents are encouraged to take an active role in their child’s education.
+Parents are encouraged to take an active role in their child’s education, such as spending some time in the classroom.
 Communication between home and school is important, and it is necessary to establish these links early as it has been shown that the more interest that is taken in the child’s progress the more likely the child is to achieve.
 To this end, parents are encouraged to discuss any concerns they may have with members of staff, preferably by appointment.

 We encourage all prospective parents to visit the premises as this gives a more informed view of the school.
 Visits are by appointment only, and no child will be placed on our waiting list until the parent(s) have viewed the nursery.